lab11/nrf5x-base/make/README.md

     To use this feature you must enable the working path as safe! you can also enable all paths by adding 'set auto-load safe-path /' to ~/.gdbinit.

+- `remotedebug`

+    Starts a J-Link GDB Server without starting the GDB.
+This target therefore allows for remote debugging using an IDE which can manually connect to the GDB server.

 - `recover`